kshaffer/musicianship/hybridThemes.md

 {{ page.title }}
 ================

 Hybrid themes generally combine the features of sentences and periods.
+See the pages on [the sentence](sentence.html), [the period](period.html), and [Classical theme functions](themeFunctions.html) for more information on the elements included in hybrid themes.

 ## Hybrid 1 ##